Household > Christmas Card Recycling

 Over the years, The Woodland Trust recycled over 600 million cards, helping them to plant more than 200,000 trees.

 Following the scheme ending in 2011, Marks & Spencer decided to set up their own scheme, supporting The Woodland Trust.
-Following great success in 2012, Marks & Spencer are running the scheme for a second year in 2013.
+Following great success in 2012 - 2016, Marks & Spencer are running the scheme for a sixth year in 2017.

 More information on the scheme can be found on The Woodland Trust website.

 Sainsbury's are running their own card recycling scheme, helping to raise funds for the Forest Stewardship Council (FSC).
-Christmas card recycling bins can be found in 500 Sainsbury stores across the country until 15th January.
+Christmas card recycling bins can be found in over 1000 Sainsbury stores across the country until 9th January.
+More information can be found on the Sainsbury Blog.

-Cards can also be recycled with cardboard recycling, at recycling banks and Household Recycling Centres (though these will not be included in The Woodland Trust’s scheme).
+Cards can also be recycled with paper/cardboard recycling, at recycling banks and Household Recycling Centres (though these will not be included in The Woodland Trust’s scheme).
 Recycling schemes vary across the UK.
 Cards can be put in normal cardboard recycling kerbside bins.
-For more information on where to recycle try our search engine or contact your local recycling officer.
+For more information on where to recycle, try our search engine or contact your local recycling officer.

 Save on paper, card and energy, as well as the fuel used to transport post by sending personalised e-cards.